 The principal mineral deposits in the area are massive, vein, and disseminated deposits containing essentially iron, zinc, lead, and copper sulphides.
-Arsenopyrite is the principal arsenic-bearing mineral in these deposits.
+Tetrahedrite, boulangerite, and jamesonite are the principal antimony-bearing minerals in these deposits.
 Molybdenite occurrences are associated with the Bathurst, Nicholas Dénys, and Antinouri Lake granitic bodies.